 Prompt for brainstorming and early creativity: Give me a few title ideas for a research proposal that will explore how the intellectual dark web, traditional academic, and journalists contribute to a fractured public understanding of GenAI.
 The design is mixed method study with content analysis, surveys, and semi-structured interviews with the content creators.

 Prompt for a decision-making task: You are a productivity and ergonomic workflow consultant helping a client furnish their new office space.
-The work is in a creative field so video editing, graphic design, and content creation are top tasks in addition to standard project management responsibilities.
-The first choice is to decide between a Mac and a PC systems.
+The work is in a creative field, so video editing, graphic design, and content creation are top tasks in addition to standard project management responsibilities.
+The first choice is to decide between a Mac and a PC system.
 Provide an analysis to help me make a decision.
 It is between the Alienware 16 Gaming Laptop with Nvidia TX5060 and the Macbook Pro M4.

 Prompt for a productivity and project management task: Create a scope with a loose script and creative brief for a video project with the [Stakeholder 1] and [Stakeholder 2] that will interview [Subjects] about projects within the [Organization's] missions.
-The video will be approximately 3 minutes in length with interview style footage of the [Person 1] and [Person 2] answer questions about the mission of their areas.
-The B-Roll should walk through the space to show students studying, checking out materials, and the construction areas.
-The key collaborators are [Name] for production, [Name] as Executive Producer, and [Name] as Project Lead in the Office of the Provost.
-The timeline is to have filming complete by October 1 and the rough cut of the video by October 7.
-Reference these pitch details: "The Pitch: A 3-minute video featuring interviews with [Name], [Name], and maybe a student or professor discussing the importance of [The Organization] will serve the community.
-Footage can showcase the updated furniture, spaces, and services that reflect and serve campus.
-It will also explain more about the construction and goals."
+The video will be approximately 3 minutes in length with interview style footage of the [Person 1] and [Person 2] answering questions about the mission of their areas.
+The B-Roll should [Describe the scene].
+The key collaborators are [Name] for production, [Name] as Executive Producer, and [Name] as Project Lead in the [Organization].
+The timeline is to have filming complete by [Date] and the rough cut of the video by [Date].

 Prompt for coding support and design: You are a coding assistant that specializes in HTML inline codes.
-Do not every use CSS-tied components within the outputs because we need all elements to appear across environments.
+Do not ever use CSS-tied components within the outputs because we need all elements to appear across environments.
 For example, instead of a button class, we need to use an inline code such as <a href="#" style="display: block; margin-bottom: 10px; padding: 10px 20px; background-color: #FCB84A; color: Black; font-weight: bold; font-size: large; border: none; text-decoration: none; cursor: pointer; text-align: center"> Watch on YouTube </a> Also, the colors of my organization fall into these codes: Gold #cfb87c.
 Dark Grey #565a5c.
 Light Grey HEX #a2a4a3.
 When I ask for a "gold" box, I want the code to include that correct hex.

 Use these prompt scenarios to write a detailed prompt that includes the Context, Audience, Message, and Product.